 Every year, Mueller teams up with the popular television show Texas Country Reporter to find a deserving non-profit organization in Texas to receive a free Mueller building.
 The first week of October, Mueller personnel from our corporate office and branch locations travel to the location of the winning non-profit and erect the building for their organization.
 Texas Country Reporter is on site during the build to film the build and capture the special moments such as the dedication ceremony, where the non-profit organization will receive the keys to their new building.

 2020 Helping Hand Project Award Recipient

-Mueller Inc. and Texas Country Reporter are proud to announce Azleway in Tyler, Texas as the recipient of this year's Helping Hand Award.
 Azleway has been faithfully restoring lives and relationships of children in crisis since 1979 bringing them hope and opportunity.
+The goal is to bring each child into a caring environment where they receive structure, compassion, educational opportunities, and coping skills.
 Their new Mueller building will provide a vocational training and experiential learning site for the children they serve.

 Helping Hand Project Award Recipients

 For 20 years, Refuge Services of Lubbock, Texas has provided equine therapy services to individuals in West Texas.
 Their mission is to enhance individual, family and group functioning by providing opportunities to develop skills for solving problems, overcoming obstacles and reaching individual as well as group goals.
 Their new Mueller building will provide office and therapy space that is necessary to meet the growing needs of the communities they service.

 2018 - Family Ties Family Resource Services

 Family Ties Family Resource Services of Waller, Texas provides therapy and advocacy services for victims, especially children, dealing with abuse of every type.
 Their new Mueller building will be used as a residence for those in transition from CPS and foster care to a life of independence.